Thermal Stability, P-V Criticality and Heat Engine of Charged Rotating Accelerating Black Holes: THERMODYNAMICS

-Here, we would like to investigate the effects of black hole's parameter on critical quantities in tables \ref{tab1}-\ref{tab3} and Fig. \ref{Fig8}.
-As we see, the critical volume is an increasing function of the angular momentum and electric charge while critical temperature and pressure are decreasing functions of them (see tables \ref{tab1} and \ref{tab2} and panels (a), (d) and (g) of Fig. \ref{Fig8}).
-Regarding the effect of string tension on the critical quantities, according to the obtained results in table \ref{tab3} and panels of (c), (f) and (i) of Fig. \ref{Fig8}, it is evident that as this parameter increases the critical temperature and pressure (critical volume) increase (decreases).
-Also, by looking at tables \ref{tab1}-\ref{tab3}, one can find that the universal critical ratio ($ \frac{P_{c}\upsilon _{c}}{T_{c}}$) is an(a) increasing (decreasing) function of angular momentum and string tension (electric charge).
+Now we would like to explore the impact of black hole parameters on critical quantities in Tables. \ref{tab1}-\ref{tab3}.
+From Table. \ref{tab1}, the effect of angular momentum is to decrease (increase) critical temperature and pressure (critical volume).
+The obtained results in Table. \ref{tab2}, show that the effect of electric charge on critical quantities is similar to that of angular momentum.
+Therefore the similar discussions can be used in this situation as well.
+Table. \ref{tab3}, provides interesting information related to the effect of string tension on the critical values.
+As one can see, the critical temperature and pressure are increasing functions of this parameter, whereas the critical volume is a decreasing function of it.
+Also, by looking at Tables. \ref{tab1}-\ref{tab3}, one can find that the universal critical ratio $\left( \frac{P_{c}\upsilon _{c}}{T_{c}}\right) $ is an increasing function of angular momentum (Table. \ref{tab1}) and string tension (Table. \ref{tab3}).
+While the electric charge has a decreasing effect on it (Table. \ref{tab2}).